 - Toxic Organic Halogenated Dioxins and Furans are a group of toxic chemicals known to cause damage to the immune system, reproductive system, and many types of cancer.
 VA is well aware of the damage dioxins can cause because of its use of Agent Orange during the Vietnam war.
-2,3,7,8 TCDD, the most toxic dioxin on the planet also found in Agent Orange, was present in the air at Joint Base Balad.
+2,3,7,8 TCDD, the most toxic dioxin on the planet, which also results from the production of Agent Orange, was present in the air at Joint Base Balad.

 One half to two thirds of the individual chemicals found in burn pit smoke are known human carcinogens.
 The levels and presence of these chemicals varied by burn pit, depending on which materials were disposed of in them.

 What kinds of disabilities are associated with exposure to burn pits in Iraq and Afghanistan?

 We do not yet fully understand the long-term impact that exposure to burn pits can have on a person’s health.
 The mix of various chemicals found in air tests may produce unforeseen medical issues due to the synergistic effects these chemicals may have in combination with one another.
 There are a wide range of disabilities associated with burn pit exposure such as respiratory disabilities like constrictive bronchiolitis, autoimmune disorders, and an array of cancers.